emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

     |:--------------:|:--:|:-------------:|:----:|:--------------:|
     |data.cyverse.org|1247|CyVerse User ID|iplant|CyVerse password|

-4. You're ready to start downloading some data!
+4. You're ready to download some data!

----

 See below for more resources: